Our Discovery Cove Review – a great place to swim with dolphins in Florida, snorkel in a reef, see tropical birds, and be immersed in nature.

 Disclosure: I received complimentary admission to Discovery Cove.
 All opinions are my own.
+Post includes affiliate links.
+A click through and/or purchase through one of these links may result in a commission paid to us.

 For families looking to swim with dolphins in Florida, spending a day with Discovery Cove in Florida is a great way to do it.
-Discovery Cove, which is owned by SeaWorld, offers a high-end, all-inclusive resort experience, and guests can choose to swim with dolphins as part of the adventure.
+Discovery Cove, which is owned by SeaWorld, offers a high-end, all-inclusive resort experience, and guests can choose to swim with bottlenose dolphins as part of the adventure.

 Travelers interested in visiting Discovery Cove should visit the website early and make a reservation.
 Unlike admission to theme parks, admission to Discovery Cove is limited (to a little over 1000 people) and needs to be booked in advance.
 Choose your dates and experience (with or without swimming with the dolphins), and then you’ll see rates and availability.